The Ultimate Direct Response Facebook Advertising Guide

 A proper Facebook Pixel integration is especially important to make sure you can execute your direct response campaigns.

-The step by step post below covers the pixel and event set up using Google Tag Manager.
+The step-by-step post below covers the pixel and event setup using Google Tag Manager.

 Campaign Objective